oscarotero/simple-crud/README.md

 #### Fields classes

-The purpose of the `SimpleCrud\Fields` classes is to convert the data between the database and the entity.
+The purpose of the `SimpleCrud\Fields` classes is to convert the data from/to the database for its usage.
 For example, in Mysql the format used to store datetime values is "Y-m-d H:i:s", so the class `SimpleCrud\Fields\Datetime` converts any string or `Datetime` instance to this format, and when you select this value, you get a Datetime instance.
 The available fields are:

 * Boolean: To manage boolean values
 * Date: To manage date values